whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 ### Gear Up
 #### Rock the Vote
 I really enjoyed hearing everyone's different perspectives, as we all come from such different backgrounds and have such different life experiences.
 I'm contemplating about the balance between America's problems and how lucky I am to have been born here.
 Our democracy is not perfect, but is functional, and I have many personal freedoms here I would not have in other countries, especially as a woman.
 Just having the privilege to be in a program like Turing keeps my "first world problems" in check.

+##Introvert
+I really enjoyed this gear-up.
+I realized that I've had more extroverted bosses that don't really understand how to get the best work out of me since I don't go out of my way to look for praise.
+My extroverted bosses have tended to try to micomanage me in that past, and I tend to do better being left to my own resonpsibilities.
+I do feel that Turing sometimes favors extroverts since there is a lot of group work, and sometimes I just need alone time to reinforce and process what I just learned before breaking off into groups and immediately working with other people.

 * [GitHub URL]()